Legal updates

 What steps should you take?

 Providing there are no further delays to the timeline, the range of persons who can file documents at Companies House will be restricted by the end of 2026.
-An individual will only be able to file documents on their own behalf or on behalf of another individual if the filer has first completed their identity verification.

-The Information Commissioner’s Office (ICO) has recently published a report highlighting the potential data risks and opportunities associated with using agentic AI.
+The Information Commissioner’s Office (ICO) has published a report highlighting the potential data risks and opportunities associated with using agentic AI.
 The report outlines how the ICO intends to keep agentic AI’s development and use under review.

-Agentic AI systems can independently set goals and execute complex tasks with minimal human intervention.
-The rapidly expanding potential uses of agentic AI mean these systems are increasingly attractive to businesses looking to make efficiencies.
-The ICO emphasises that, 'as developing agentic AI increases the potential for automation, organisations remain responsible for data protection compliance of the agentic AI they develop, deploy or integrate in their systems and processes'.
+The ICO emphasises that, ‘as developing agentic AI increases the potential for automation, organisations remain responsible for data protection compliance of the agentic AI they develop, deploy or integrate in their systems and processes’.

 Click here to access the ICO’s full report.